astropy/astropy-APEs/APE15.rst

 A criteria-based package review process
 =======================================

-To counter
-this, the coordination committee has generally adopted an infromal "criteria"-based approach, mainly checking if the review bullet points are met, and considering "provisional" if some of these are met and "full" if a larger set of them are.
-This de facto checklist strongly suggests a more transparent and understandable policy would be to formally adopt this checklist and publicize these more
+This APE also proposes a second change to the review process, motivated by the concerns in the "Motivation" section above about the coommittee's review process.
+To counter these concerns, the coordination committee has adopted an informal "criteria"-based approach, mainly checking if certain "bullet points" are met, and considering "provisional" if some of these are met, or "full" if a larger set of them are.

-xxx
+This de facto checklist implies that a more transparent and understandable policy would be to make this checklist formal and completely public, and use it directly as the formal review criteria - i.e., a rubric.
+These criteria will be laid out explicitly in a document, with various levels defined for each criteria (generally corresponding to "good", "acceptable", and "unacceptable").
+This will make the review process much faster and (eventually) open the review process beyond the coordination committee, thereby address the concerns from the "Motivation" section.

 A community review process for affiliated packages
 ==================================================

-xxx
+On a longer term horizon, a criteria-based review rubric will allow the review process to change to a more "peer-review" model.
+That is, instead of every package being vetted by the coordination committee, the committee can act more as "editors", sometimes offering the review opportunity to other members of the Astropy community.
+While the details of this process will not be outlined here, as they my necessity should be flexible enough to accomodate the experiences of the first few reviewrs, this APE sets this as the eventual *goal* for the affiliated package review process.

 Branches and pull requests